Cais/opus-primus/readme.txt

 The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

-Note: Opus Primus file Copyright years start with the first year of use and are amended with subsequent years based on file modification as the case may be.
+Note: All Opus Primus file Copyright years start with the first year of use and are amended with subsequent years based on theme publication regardless of any change or modification to the actual file.

 == Licenses ==
 All items are licensed under the GNU General Public License v2; or, as the case